theMLtrader/infrared-default-list/README.md

 ### Internal review process

-If a `png`/`webp` image is submitted try to convert it to a `svg`.

-Run `tsx scripts/convert-to-svg.ts src/assets/protocols/original/PROTOCOL.png src/assets/protocols && pnpm clean-assets:svg`, replacing `PROTOCOL` with the protocol name for protocol assets or `tsx scripts/convert-to-svg.ts src/assets/tokens/original/TOKEN.png src/assets/tokens && pnpm clean-assets:svg`, replacing `TOKEN` with the token name for token assets.
+If a `png`/`webp` image is submitted, ensure a `svg` has been generated.
+If not, ensure the assets are in the `assets/*/new` folder and run `convert-new-assets-to-svg`.
+If the svg looks good and is smaller than the webp use it, otherwise use the webp.